-Step 2: draw up the articles of the association (Statutes)
+Step 2: Draw up the articles of the association (Statutes)

-To create an association, the first thing the founding partners have to do is draw up the statutes.
+To create an NGO, the first thing the founding partners have to do is draw up the statutes.
 Despite not having the character of a legal norm, they are binding on the partners, since they voluntarily submitted to them when they joined the Association.
 These are the rules that will determine how the association will function and that will stipulate its objectives, as well as its organizational model.
-They usually are stipulated by law.
 They are needed for two reasons - (a) to ensure the smooth functioning of all aspects of an NGO, and (b) as a requirement for the legal registration of an NGO with national or public authorities.

 Writing and gaining approval for a set of Articles takes thought, time, and the involvement of the organization's constituents.
 Articles of the Association should be written with an emphasis on fair treatment and transparent governance.
-Typical items addressed in the Articles are:
+The official elements addressed in the Stature are as follows:

-- Name and purpose (mission statement) of the association. - The frequency, notice, and quorum requirements for organizational meetings, both internal or regular meeting of the association, and external meetings with other stakeholders etc.

-- Voting qualifications, proxies, and procedures for approval of boards.
-This is related to the governance structure of the association's board. - The number and term for members of the board, scope of authority, method of nomination and election to the board, and provision for filling vacancies. - List of board officers, method of nomination and election, terms of office, powers, duties, and succession. - Membership and authority of committees or working groups.
-Many of an NGOs' work is done through sub-committees or groups, and provisions need to be made for such committees. - Title and scope of authority for the executive director and other staff members who are responsible for the day to day functioning of the association. - Record-keeping and financial reporting responsibilities. - Amendment procedures for the Articles and provisions for dissolution of the organization.
+- Name and purpose (mission statement) of the NGO. - Frequency, notification and quorum requirements for organisational meetings, both internal and regular meetings of the association, as well as external meetings with other stakeholders, etc. - Voting qualifications, delegates and procedures for the approval of boards.
+This relates to the governance structure of the association's board of directors. - The number and duration of the members of the Management Board, the scope of competence, the manner of appointment and election to the Management Board and the provision for filling vacancies. - List of board of directors, manner of appointment and election, term of office, powers, duties and succession. - Membership and authority of committees or working groups.
+Many of the work of NGOs is carried out through sub-committees or groups, and provisions should be laid down for such committees. - Title and scope of competence for the Executive Director and other staff members responsible for the day-to-day operation of the NGO.